How to Go to Pulau Tioman Island from Singapore to Mersing

 Just two weeks later after spending a weekend in Pulai Springs Resort (Johor Bahru, Malaysia) in my last blog with my friends, I went to Pulau Tioman (also known as Tioman Island) in Pahang, the largest island situated in the South China Sea.
 I had been to nearly all the islands in the South China Sea region when I went fishing with my friends ten years ago.

-The islands around the South China Sea are renowned for its diving spots and fishing.
+The islands around the South China Sea are renowned for their diving spots and fishing.
 The area experiences the seasonal monsoon from November to March and with limited water sports during this period.
 Please check the schedules and activities if you are planning to go during the monsoon period as the water is very choppy.

 A word of caution: It is dangerous to take a ferry or do water sports during monsoon season as the waves can go up very high and the water is very choppy.
-Many of my friends vomited non-stop due to severe seasick.
+Many of my friends vomited non-stop due to severe seasickness.
 The boat could capsize and therefore, please think twice before taking the risk to go during this period.

 I remember that I stayed in a budget and rundown resort when I went fishing in Tioman Island.
 I did not know the name of the resort.
 I did not know the name of the resort.
 We stayed there for a night or two just to shower.
-Most time, we stayed onboard the fishing boat.
+Most time, we stayed on board the fishing boat.
 We used taxi boats to ferry us to the centre of Tioman so we could see more people and feel its vibrancy.

 Berjaya Air, the only commercial flight carrier serving Pulau Tioman had ceased its operation in March 2014.
 One can reach Pulau Tioman by chartering a private plane.